DreymaR/BigBagKbdTrixXKB/README.md

 	- Also, matrix users want the V-D swap without an Angle mod!
 Another nail in the coffin for the Curl models.
 	- Actually, should I make a NoModel CurlAngle layout for the model impaired?
 Vanilla, Curl(DH) and Curl(DH)Angle then. ...
 No?
 	- First, just make Curl with D-V swap built in.
 Let the Extend Paste function be where it falls for now.
 	- Separate Angle mods for Curl and non-Curl?
+Probably not, as it'll still get silly when using both QWERTY and Cmk-eD.
 * Check out the compose:102 option.
 This would be similar to what I've used in EPKL for Windows!
 It's also present in some other layouts.

 * Problems with Super+<letter> shortcuts: https://github.com/DreymaR/BigBagKbdTrixXKB/issues/23#issuecomment-1027839924